ItzMeJP/plugin_system_cpp/README.md

 **NOTE**: Avoid inheritance between plugins.
 The plugin **must** be the last child class, i.e., the class that have the footnote code part addition cannot be a parent class.

+**NOTE**: Despite working as a typical class, plugin classes should be avoided as a typical class instantiation.
+Until now, this situation leads to multiple classes constructions that, at a destruction stage, can lead to "double free or corruption" issues.
+Therefore, the instantion should be made by the PluginManagement method [CreateInstanceAs](./src/plugin_system_management/plugin_system_management.cpp) as such presented in [calculator example](./src/calculator.cpp).

 ## <a name="Notes"></a>5.
 Notes
 The system was tested on:
 - Ubuntu: 20.04